azureossd/azure-webapps-windows-php-webjobs/README.md

----
-services: storage
-platforms: php
-author: roygara
----

-# Transfer objects to and from Azure Blob storage using PHP
+# Azure PHP Web Jobs with Storage SDK

-This repository contains a simple sample project to help you getting started with Azure storage using .NET as the development language.
+This repository contains a simple sample project to help you getting started with Azure storage using PHP as the development language.
+This code sample was taken from https://github.com/Azure-Samples/storage-blobs-php-quickstart and adapted to work with Azure Web Jobs.

 ## Prerequisites